 - Reshape or remove gums to lengthen crowns

 - Performing biopsies

 Laser Dentistry Benefits

-Lasers are most commonly used for gum re-contouring and periodontal therapy, and provide many advantages including:
+We use lasers most commonly used for gum recontouring and periodontal therapy and provide many advantages including:

 - Extreme precision

 - The laser immediately seals the incision, therefore there is no scarring, and bleeding is minimal

 - There is minimal post-op healing time and discomfort

 - Much quieter than drills making it the perfect tool to use on patients with dental anxiety